-Make the World a Better Place – Be Tolerant Toward Others
+Make the World a Better Place – Be Considerate Toward Others

 A Brighter World!